zomvie-break/zomvie-break/README.md

 My name is _Victor_.
 I love solving problems.
 I'm  a web developer and an engineer (strong focus on physics and energy).

-- 🔭 I’m currently working on my [personal website](https://demoni.cc) as well as a website for the school that I am currently working with.
+- 🔭 I’m currently working on my [personal website](https://demoni.cc).
-- 🌱 I’m currently learning about NixOS.
-I've been using it on my daily driver and I love it.
-Expect the dotfiles soon (as soon as I wrapp my head around flakes)
+- 🔭 Working on a travel agency website.
+- 🌱 Linux enthusiast.
+Currently working toward my LFCS certification.
 - 👯 I’m looking to collaborate on any challenging project.
-- 📫 How to reach me: victor@chroniclesofhades.com

 ## My tech stack